Pioneer in Norwegian Landscape Architecture

 In 1937, Moen won the competition “Good farm gardens” (Gode bondehager) in all three categories: larger, average and small farms.
 These proposals show again the same strong geometry as he has used in the compositions from the 1920s (Blichner 1989).

-The preserved maps of Olav Leif Moen are now digitalised, and a list of available project can be found here: Collection Olav Moen_inprogress.
+The preserved maps of Olav Leif Moen are now digitalised, and a list of available projects can be found here: Collection Olav Moen_inprogress.

 T. Andersen (red.): Norske hagebruksfunksjonærer og hagebrukskandidater, Fredrikstad 1936.